KristopherKubicki/adblock-tester/README.md

 It aims to replace several popular ad‑block test pages that have gone offline or are no longer maintained.

-The GitHub Actions workflow in `.github/workflows/pages.yml` automatically publishes the contents of the repository to GitHub Pages whenever changes are pushed to the `main` branch.
+The GitHub Actions workflow in `.github/workflows/pages.yml` runs the full test suite and publishes the site to GitHub Pages whenever changes are pushed to the `main` branch.

 To enable Pages on your fork: